Kushal2006/self-balancing-robot/README.md

 ## 📌 Overview
 This project will give you a overview of implementation of a self balacing robot with the code, schematics and the components used in the project.

+This won't be a complete step by step just a rough overview with code.

 ## 🎯 Steps

 1. Start with basic motor and sensor control.